Beneath the Massacre

 Beneath the Massacre is a Canadian technical death metal band from Montreal, Quebec.
-Their debut EP Evidence of Inequity, was released in 2005, under Galy Records.
+Their debut EP, Evidence of Inequity, was released in 2005, under Galy Records.
 In early 2006, the band signed with Prosthetic Records and released their first full-length album, Mechanics of Dysfunction, on the label on February 20, 2007.
-They were on the 2007 Brutalitour alongside Animosity, As Blood Runs Black, and the Faceless.
-They also played the Summer Slaughter Tour with Decapitated, Necrophagist, As Blood Runs Black, the Faceless, Ion Dissonance, and Cephalic Carnage.
-They were on the 2007 Radio Rebellion Tour along with Job for a Cowboy, Behemoth, and Gojira.
+They were on the 2007 Brutalitour with Animosity, As Blood Runs Black, and the Faceless.
+They played the Summer Slaughter Tour with Decapitated, Necrophagist, As Blood Runs Black, the Faceless, Ion Dissonance, and Cephalic Carnage.
+They were on the 2007 Radio Rebellion Tour with Job for a Cowboy, Behemoth, and Gojira.

 History

-Beneath the Massacre was formed in the summer of 2004, composed of vocalist Elliot Desgagnés, guitarist Christopher Bradley, bassist Dennis Bradley, and drummer Justin Rousselle.
-In May 2005, they released a five-track EP Evidence of Inequity through the Canadian label Galy Records, the EP was produced by Yannick St-Amand and mastered by Alan Douches.
-Beneath the Massacre announced a Canadian tour to promote the album in September 2005 supporting Neuraxis, but were forced to cancel due to an accident with their van outside Thunder Bay, Ontario.
+Beneath the Massacre was formed in the summer of 2004, consisting of vocalist Elliot Desgagnés, guitarist Christopher Bradley, bassist Dennis Bradley, and drummer Justin Rousselle.
+In May 2005, they released a five-track EP, Evidence of Inequity, through Canadian label Galy Records.
+Yannick St-Amand produced the EP and Alan Douches mastered it.
+Beneath the Massacre announced a Canadian tour to promote the album in September 2005 supporting Neuraxis, but had to cancel due to an accident with their van outside Thunder Bay, Ontario.

-In May 2006, Beneath the Massacre signed a record deal with Prosthetic Records, and soon after, they started a tour in Canada with Leng Tch'e and Fuck the Facts.
-The band began to work with producer Yannick St-Amand on a new album in June that same year, in parallel several dates were announced, and included shows at the Toronto Terrorfest with over 60 bands at the three-day festival between July 14–16, the Robot Mosh Fest in Milwaukee, then in the same month Trails Unto the Sick concerts again with Neuraxis, which included the San Antonio Better off Dead Fest and Albuquerque's Gathering of the Sick Fest.
-Beneath the Massacre featured with the track "Profitable Killcount" on a 2006 Japanese-only compilation album titled Canadian Metal in Japan, released by Cyclone Records.
-The band's full-length debut album Mechanics of Dysfunction again produced by Yannick St-Amand and mixed by Pierre Rémillard, was released in February 2007 through Prosthetic Records.
+In May 2006, Beneath the Massacre signed a deal with Prosthetic Records, and soon after, they started a Canadian tour with Leng Tch'e and Fuck the Facts.
+The band began to work with St-Amand on a new album in June that same year, in parallel several dates were announced, including shows at the Toronto Terrorfest with over 60 bands at the three-day festival between July 14–16, the Robot Mosh Fest in Milwaukee, then in the same month Trails Unto the Sick concerts with Neuraxis, which included the San Antonio Better off Dead Fest and Albuquerque's Gathering of the Sick Fest.
+Beneath the Massacre contributed the track "Profitable Killcount" to a 2006 Japanese-only compilation album titled Canadian Metal in Japan, released by Cyclone Records.
+The band's full-length debut album, Mechanics of Dysfunction, also produced by St-Amand and mixed by Pierre Rémillard, was released in February 2007 through Prosthetic Records.